LegendaryB/Vigil/README.md

 session cookie, separate from the `Admin-Key` header the JSON API uses.

-Covers Sessions (see who's checked in, filter/close stuck sessions, view metadata), Client Keys (create/delete), and Event Actions (create/delete webhook or command targets).
+Covers Sessions (see who's checked in, filter/close stuck sessions, view metadata), Client Keys (create/delete, optionally grouped), and Event Actions (create/delete webhook or command targets, optionally scoped to a group).
+Every table column with meaningful distinct values (Status, Type, Event, Group) has an Excel-style filter dropdown; a "Reset filters" button clears all of them at once.

 ## Configuration